AntoineSavage/pizzascript/README.md

   - quoting `'true` (one quote) produces `''true` (two quotes)
   - quoting `''true` (two quotes) produces `'''true` (three quotes)

-- quoting a list literal instead quotes the corresponding function invocation.
+- quoting a list literal instead quotes the corresponding form.
 Ex:
   - quoting `[() 0 "" 'a [] {} (func () ()) (fac 5)]` instead quotes:
     - `(list () 0 "" 'a [] {} (func () ()) (fac 5))`
-    - see below on how to quote function invocations
+    - see below on how to quote forms

-- quoting a dictionary literal instead quotes the corresponding function invocation.
+- quoting a dictionary literal instead quotes the corresponding form.
 Ex:
   - quoting `{(() 0) ("" 'a) ([] {}) ((func () ()) (fac 5))}` instead quotes:
     - `(dict (() 0) ("" 'a) ([] {}) ((func () ()) (fac 5)))`
-    - see below on how to quote function invocations
+    - see below on how to quote forms

-- quoting a function invocation produces a list of each elements, quoted recursively.
+- quoting a form produces a list of each elements, quoted recursively.
 Parentheses are replaced with square brackets during this process.
 Ex:
   - quoting `(func (x) x)` produces `['func ['x] 'x]`

   - quoting `(func ('evaled ctx) (x) [ctx x])` produces: